dprgarner/eslint-plugin-communist-spelling/README.md

 ## Sources

-JSON data for spelling differences adapted from [American-British-English-Translator][translator].
+The JSON data for spelling differences was adapted from the [American-British-English-Translator][translator].

 [translator]: https://github.com/hyperreality/American-British-English-Translator

 ## TODO

-- [ ] Update Docs
+- Inverse mode option (no capitalist spellings)
-- [ ] Add an option for the Communist American-to-British inverse mode
+- `disallow` option (for made-up words)